-Even now, as organizations begin to understand the absolute distain most customers have for paperwork, many can’t see a profitable path forward, so they continue to push customers to "document centers" where they are forced to find and complete paperwork on their own.
+Even now, as organizations begin to understand the absolute distain most customers have for paperwork, many can’t see a profitable path forward towards paperwork automation, so they continue to push customers to "document centers" where they are forced to find and complete paperwork on their own.

-The general belief is that in order to reduce the burden of paperwork and improve the customer’s experience, a business will be forced to change their internal processes and retrain existing staff.
+The general belief is that in order to reduce the burden of paperwork and improve the customer’s experience, either with paperwork automation or through some other digital solution, a business will be forced to change their internal processes and retrain existing staff.
 That's a daunting task for a small business and a multi-year, multi-million dollar project for a large enterprise.